-With the advancement of communication tools and apps, the remote work industry continues to grow.
+With the advancement of communication tools and apps for group texting, the remote work industry continues to grow.
 In 2016, U.S. employees worked an average of 3.13 hours remotely per day, an increase from the 2.64 hour average 10 years ago.

 Source of Data: Bureau of Labor Statistics

 It seems women are taking advantage of the benefits of remote work more often than men, with 23.5% of employed women working remotely in 2016 as compared to 21.5% of men.